turingschool/md_launch_curriculum/labs/mod1/IntrotoIDE.md

 11, Fizz, 13, 14, FizzBuzz, 16, 17, Fizz, 19, Buzz...
 ```

-1. Take 10-15 minutes to pseudocode an implementation of 'FizzBuzz' - it will probably be helpful to use one or more of the methods we learned in the [Looping](/lessons/mod1/Looping.md) lesson 😉.
+1. In small groups, take 10-15 minutes to pseudocode an implementation of 'FizzBuzz' - it will probably be helpful to use one or more of the methods we learned in the [Looping](/lessons/mod1/Looping.md) lesson 😉.

-2. In the 'FizzBuzz' Solution you created above, implement your psuedo-code!
+2. Individually, In the 'FizzBuzz' Solution you created above, implement your psuedo-code!

-3. There are multiple ways to solve this problem - see if you can find a cohortmate that used an alternative method to implement 'FizzBuzz'.
+3. There are multiple ways to solve this problem - your instructor is going to pair you with someone (or a group of someones) who approached the problem in a different way.
+In that group, discuss the following:

-## Preparation
+    * Each person will do a walkthrough of their code - share your screen and describe what is happening on each line.
+    * Discuss which parts of the project were difficult, or didn't work as expected.
+Did you come accross any errors?
+If so, how did you fix them?
+    * As a group, come up with three benefits of using Visual Studio to write this code.
+As you brainstorm, you might think about what tools Visual Studio has, or how you could (or could not) execute the program in an application like Microsoft Word or Google Docs.
+    * Nominate 1 person to share out 1 interesting thing your group discussed.

+**Keep and eye on Slack** We will be coming together to discuss your reflections!